 Memo

-TO: Practice Group Leaders of Strategic Interventions LLC (Top management at a NYC based consultancy firm)
+TO: Practice Group Leaders of Strategic Interventions LLC (Top management at a NYC-based consultancy firm)

 FROM: Peter Schuld, Project Manager (internal)

 DATE: October 15, 2017

 SUBJECT: Capstone IT system upgrade

 Strategic Interventions is experiencing rapid growth and needs to strengthen their internal management reporting systems to improve cost control and to avoid high overhead costs.
 The Capstone IT system upgrade is designed to provide full transparency of production costs incurred to best determine project profitability and to reach the most efficient employee utilization for the entire firm.